Nottingham-CTU/Advanced-Reports/README-InstrumentQ.md

 Two types of join are supported. **Inner join** will simply join every row in the new instrument with every row in the preceding data (subject to condition logic).
-This means that if you are joining two instruments where one has 5 rows and the other has 10 rows, then without condition logic 50 rows will be returned. **Left join** is similar, but will always return a row from the left side of the join, even if there are no matching rows on the right side of the join (in this case the fields from the new instrument being joined will be blank).
+This means that if you are joining two instruments, only those rows with linking fields that match in both instruments will be returned. **Left join** is similar, but will always return a row from the left side of the join, even if there are no matching rows on the right side of the join (in this case the fields from the new instrument being joined will be blank).

 You can optionally specify an alias for each instrument.
 This is useful if you want to select the same instrument more than once.